BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Requires that this object is *not* visible from the ego or the given `Point`/`OrientedPoint`.

-Similarly to :sampref:`visible [from ({Point} | {OrientedPoint})]`, this specifier can position the object uniformly at random in the *non-visible* region of the ego.
+Similarly to :sampref:`visible [from ({Point} | {OrientedPoint})]`, this specifier can optionally position the object uniformly at random over all points that could result in a non-visible object (note that the above requirement will ensure the object is in fact not-visible).
-However, it depends on :prop:`regionContainedIn`, in order to restrict the non-visible region to the :term:`container` of the object being created, which is hopefully a bounded region (if the non-visible region is unbounded, it cannot be uniformly sampled from and an error will be raised).

 .. _(left | right) of {vector} [by {scalar}]:
 .. _left of: